MLA Referencing (8th ed.)

 "Montaigne's understanding of the potential for barbarity within "civilisation" is portrayed, for instance, in examining the relative associations with ostentatious transport ("Of Coaches" 439-445), perfume and cosmetics used to cover commonplace stench ("Of Smells" 213), and the primitive understanding of medicine in the France of his day ("Of Experience" 520-522)."

-If you have cited more than one work by a particular author, order the entries alphabetically by title, and use three hyphens in place of the author's name for every entry after the first.
+If you have cited more than one work by a particular author, order the entries alphabetically by title, and use three hyphens in place of the author's name for subsequent entry.

 If there is no author, place the item by the first letter of its title, ignoring 'A' and 'The'.